Hidden Figures: Panasonics’s Invisible Television

 Entertainment has had various developmental dimensions in each decade.
-From sitting under the sky and watching plays in person, to the same developing as a career.
+From sitting under the sky and watching plays in person to the same development as a career.
 Then we evolved the idea of television, channelizing frequencies to look at people on a screen.
-Being black and white initially, we have seen added colours, LCD and LED screens, touch screens, Smart TV, HD quality, sleek displays, flat-screens, plasmas, flexible and curved screens and what not.
+Being black and white initially, we have seen added colors, LCD and LED screens, touch screens, Smart TV, HD quality, sleek displays, flat-screens, plasmas, flexible and curved screens, and whatnot.
 From a mere mode of amusement and leisure, it has become a dominant accessory of our living rooms or bedrooms.
 A plethora of developments have taken place in the Television industry, but a major development was triggered by Panasonic’s out of the box thinking (quite literally) and has made the box vanish completely!
-It has come up with its next big thing: the Invisible Television.
+It has come up with its next big thing: Invisible Television.

 OLED displays have certain advantages over LCD displays.
 They are as under: